Cutaneous T-Cell Lymphoma Causes

 Connect with an expert at Moffitt Cancer Center

 At Moffitt Cancer Center, we understand that the many unknowns surrounding the causes of cutaneous T-cell lymphoma can be disconcerting to a patient, and we’re here to provide the reliable information you need and deserve.
 To request an appointment with a specialist in our Malignant Hematology Program, please call 1-888-663-3488 or complete our new patient registration form online.
-We provide every new patient with rapid access to a cancer expert within one day, which is faster than any other cancer hospital in the nation.
+We provide every new patient with rapid access to a cancer expert as soon as possible, which is faster than any other cancer hospital in the nation.